 - 1. The Evaluation Committee shall prepare its written recommendations after examining all the proposals.
 The recommendations will be contained in the evaluation report signed by all the members of the Evaluation Committee. - 2.
 The Evaluation Report shall contain a list of beneficiary/actions recommended for financing.
 The Evaluation report may establish a reserve list also. - 3.
-The list may decide not to allocate all the available funds if it finds that there are too few proposals meeting the minimum quality required to receive a grant (under 65 score).
+The list may decide not to allocate all the available funds if it finds that there are too few proposals meeting the minimum quality required to receive a grant (score being below 65 points).